CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Sizes

-HJC took advantage of their experience from MotoGP when designing their Furion helmet.
-As a result, it is the lightest aero helmet in this selection.
-HJC claims it will save you 7% energy during your ride compared to other helmets.
-This is a very bold claim…
+HJC used their MotoGP experience to design the Furion helmet, making it the lightest aero helmet in this selection.
+HJC boldly claims it will save you 7% energy compared to other helmets.

-Anyway, owners like its appearance and high comfort level thanks to its SELFIT automatic fitting system.
-This helmet doesn’t feature a standard adjustable dial.
-Instead, this system automatically adjusts the helmet size even during a ride to provide a consistent fit.
+Owners appreciate its appearance and high comfort level thanks to the SELFIT automatic fitting system.
+This helmet does not feature a standard adjustable dial, but instead, the system automatically adjusts the helmet size during your ride to provide a consistent fit.

-It needs to be mentioned that this automatic system may not fit everybody, and according to some users, it may put too much pressure on your nape.
+However, it is worth noting that this automatic system may not fit everyone, and some users report feeling too much pressure on their napes.

-There are 2 versions of the Furion helmet, Furion and Furion 2.0.
-The second generation is slightly lighter, and aero optimized than the previous version but is also more expensive.
+There are two versions of the Furion helmet, Furion and Furion 2.0.
+The second generation is slightly lighter and more aerodynamically optimized than the previous version but is also more expensive.

-HJC helmets are or were used by the following World Tour pro cycling teams in the 2021 and 2022 seasons:
+HJC helmets are or were used by the following pro cycling teams in the 2021, 2022, and 2023 seasons:

 Smith Optics Ignite MIPS